2023 James Logan Martin Luther King Jr Invitational

 Have fun!

----Some tips for debating before parent judges---
+A few tips for Novice debaters debating before parent judges:

 I am an experienced parent judge (lay style, not circuit style).